alexnjoya/supply-chain-management-contract/README.md

 # SmartContract
-# this SmartContract helps to track shipping detials  from an onlin Market till the product gets to the
+# this SmartContract helps to track shipping details from an onlin Market till the product gets to the Customer
-# Customer